timber Hill Farm'S STORY

 As one of the Lakes Region's first farms, Timber Hill Farm's history has been defined by agricultural ingenuity and adaptability.
 Coinciding with the choice of an initial top-of-the-hill town center for Gilford, Timber Hill Farm began work in the 1780's.
 Upon the apex of Meetinghouse Hill - now Gunstock Hill and home of Timber Hill Farm - sat Gilford's meetinghouse, church and other original settlement buildings (a few stone foundations are still visible from the road).
 Gunstock Hill Rd was planned in 1789, the same year Revolutionary War Lieutenant Philbrick Rand's house was built at the bottom of the current road.
 The original house and son Simon Rand's house, directly across the road, are still both on their original foundations.
 The original Rand barn also still sits at the base of the hill, albeit in a new location after moving in the late 1800's.

 Timber Hill Farm has undergone many changes in its history.
 Originally started as a small self-sufficient 1700's farm with the traditional New England / English arrangement of a few animals, hay field, produce field and timber lot, its history is marked by a near-constant metamorphosis.
 The mid to late 1800's found the farm engaged in livestock, with sheep and the late 1800's dairy herd dominating the landscape.
-The 1900's brought more transition when in the 40s the farm was sold to Howe family patriarch Parkman 'Parky' Howe Jr, when he returned from war in the Atlantic.
+The 1900's brought more transition when in the 40's the farm was sold to Howe family patriarch Parkman 'Parky' Howe Jr, when he returned from war in the Atlantic.
 The then-tree farm was grown to 1,000 trees before transitioning back to livestock (chicken and beef) and once again to the subsequent dairy operation.
 Parky's son Andy assumed control in the early 80's.
+It's Andy's son Isaac, and his wife Jennifer, who currently run the farm-to-table program.

 ~ THE HOWE FAMILY; RECLAIMING, RESHAPING AND DIVERSIFYING ~